yusuferenayas/ecommerce-json-server/README.md

 https://json-server-yea.herokuapp.com/

 If you want to launch it on your local.
-Just clone repo and
+Just clone repo, install npm then

 ```
 yarn start